tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer:** Quandl would be the best tool to use to automate extraction of historical stock data.
 It would be easier than automating the nasdaq.com process.

-If time remains, communicate to students that if they wanted to automate the Nasdaq process, they could use the really cool [WrapAPI](https://wrapapi.com/).
+If time remains, communicate to students that if they wanted to automate the Nasdaq process, they could use the cool [WrapAPI](https://wrapapi.com/).
 Open the site and show students the Yelp GIFs.

-* Explain that the WrapAPI provides a functionality that allows users to record a series of actions on a website and automate them.
+* Explain that WrapAPI provides a functionality that allows users to record a series of actions on a website and automate them.
 This includes actions like signing into Facebook and extracting data from nasdaq.com.
 It can also scrape data from a website!

 * Convey what's happening in each GIF.

-  1. Actions are recorded using the Chrome extension
+  1. Actions are recorded

-  2. Data is fetched with the WraAPI Builder.
+  2. Actions and requests are executed

+  3. Action and request output is reviewed

-* The WrapAPI could be used to submit Quandl API requests via a web browser as well.
+* WrapAPI could be used to submit Quandl API requests via a web browser as well.
 WrapAPI could automate the process of copying and pasting the request URL into the browser.

 Before ending this activity, let students know that this is just the beginning in terms of available APIs for use.
-Ask if there are any questions prior to moving onto the next activity.
+Ask if there are any questions before moving on to the next activity.

+---

 ### 2. Instructor Do: Review Homework (10 min)